evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_awd/_index.md

 ## Drivetrain

 Chevrolet Equinox EV AWD has an all-wheel drive system supported by two motors, one on each axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the front axle and [Induction Motors](../../../../technology/motors/asm/) at the rear axle.

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 193 mm.